-Greeting: Good Morning Greeting
+Greeting: Good Morning Peace Sign

-Connect to yesterday.
-"Yesterday, we practiced introducing ourselves.
-As we get to know each other, we start to remember names, but we may forget."
-Today, have a student begin by greeting the next person in the circle by saying "Good morning, ," and have that student respond, "Good morning, ," Students continue greeting each other around the circle until all are greeted.
+Today, each student will greet the student next to them by showing a peace sign and saying, "Good morning, ."
+The student who was greeted will return the peace sign and say, "Good morning, ."
+This continues around the circle until all have been greeted.
 If students aren't in a circle, help direct the next person to greet.
 Remind students to ask for names if they can't recall them.

-Connect to yesterday.
-"Yesterday, we greeted each other by following the order of names on the list."
-Today, have students greet each other around the screen by taking the initiative to name the person they are greeting.
-"I will start by saying good morning to one person.
-Good morning, ."
-Give that student a chance to unmute and return the greeting.
-"Now Adam will pick a person to greet in the same way."
-Consider asking those who have been greeted to put a thumb up in the screen so students can remember who has been greeted.
+Today, have students greet each other around the screen by naming the person they are greeting.
+Remind students to unmute to greet and then mute again.
+Begin by greeting a student with "Good morning, " while showing a peace sign.
+Then give the student a chance to return the greeting.
+That student will choose someone else to greet.
+Consider asking those who have not been greeted to raise their hand or put a thumb up in the screen.
+Alternatively, post or share a list indicating the order in which students will be greeted.
 Continue until every person has been greeted.

-Sharing: Around-the-Circle (Favorite Game to Play)
+Sharing: Around-the-Circle (Favorite Game or Sport to Play)

 Connect to the previous days' sharing by stating, "When we each share, I notice that many of you have things in common.
-Today, when we share, we're going to practice using a hand signal to show we have something in common."
-Model a silent hand signal.
-"Let's try one.
-I enjoyed being in school again on the first day."
-Students who felt the same way show the hand signal.
+Today we're going to practice using a hand signal to show we have something in common.
+For example, yesterday someone said they remembered being nervous the first day, and I felt that way, too.
+Watch what I would do to show I connect with that idea."
+Model a silent hand signal, and ask what students noticed.
+"Now let's try one.
+I enjoyed being in school again on the first day.
+Show the hand signal if you felt the same way."

-Introduce the sharing.
-"Everyone will share a favorite game they like to play.
-Think about games you play at home or school, alone or with others, on devices or not.
-When you are ready with your game, put your thumb up."
-Remind students they may have the same response as others.
-Tell students that if they like the same game, they can use the connection hand signal.
-Share your favorite game, then move around the circle.
+Then, introduce the sharing by having students think about a favorite game or sport they like to play.
+Tell them to think about games and or sports they play at home or school, alone or with others, on devices or not, etc. Remind students to give a thumbs up when ready.
+Remind students they may have the same favorites as others.
+Tell students that if they like the same game or play the same sport, they should give the connection hand signal.
+Share your favorite game or sport, then move around the circle.

 Connect to the previous days' sharing by stating, "When we each share, I notice that many of you have things in common.
-Today, when we share, we're going to practice using a hand signal to show we have something in common."
-Model a silent hand signal.
-"Let's try one.
-I enjoyed being in school again on the first day."
-Students who felt the same way show the hand signal.
+Today we're going to practice using a hand signal to show we have something in common.
+For example, yesterday someone said they remembered being nervous the first day, and I felt that way, too.
+Watch what I would do to show I connect with that idea."
+Model a silent hand signal, and ask what students noticed.
+"Now let's try one.
+I enjoyed being in school again on the first day.
+Show the hand signal if you felt the same way."

-Introduce the sharing.
-"Everyone will share a favorite game they like to play.
-Think about games you play at home or school, alone or with others, on devices or not.
-When you are ready with your game, put your thumb up."
-Remind students they may have the same response as others.
-Tell students that if they like the same game, they can use the connection hand signal.
-Share your favorite game, then call on others to share around the screen.
-Remind students to unmute prior to sharing.
+Then, introduce the sharing by having students think about a favorite game or sport they like to play.
+Tell them to think about games or sports they play at home or school, alone or with others, on devices or not, etc. Remind students to give a thumbs up when ready.
+Remind students they may have the same favorites as others.
+Tell students that if they like the same game or play the same sport, they should give the connection hand signal.
+Share your favorite game or sport, then call on others to share around the screen.
+Remind to unmute prior to sharing.